Faisal-Ghub/Amazon-Prime-Content-Dashbaord/Readme.md

 The dataset includes 125354 rows and 18 columns of movies and shows from Amazon Prime, covering details like title, genre, release year, popularity, and more.

 ## 📌 How to Explore
-1. Download the `dashboard.pbix` file.
+1. Download the `Dashboard.pbix` file.
 2. Open it with Power BI Desktop.
 3. Interact with filters and explore charts.

 Feel free to clone, fork, or share this project!

 ---